fanglingsu/vimb/index.md

 Vimb is built against WebKit1 which is today considered to be insecure and outdated.
 Don't use it anymore!
 <br>
-The WebKit2 port of [vimb][wk2] is far away from being productive.
-So please help to get vimb ported to webkit2 soon.
+A first alpha release of [vimb][wk2] ported on WebKit2 will be released with reduces feature set soon.
+If you like to help getting all the nice features ported to new WebKit2 API, please feel free to help us.
 </p>

 [Vimb][vimb] is a fast and lightweight vim like web browser based on the